anchitjain1234/anchitjain1234.github.io/_posts/2016-03-15-moving-to-jekyll.markdown

 I initially did set up blog on this domain using [Wordpress](https://wordpress.com/ ), as I have heard of its praise from many online blogs and websites.
 It felt good because it has so many plugins, themes, and a really good CMS.
-You need to just login and type in their editor.
+You need to just log in and type in their editor.
 But after a week or so, I decided to ditch it and go for Jekyll.

 Here are some of the good reasons that did move me to Jekyll